jul290/titlebot/README.md

 ## How to Run

-- From the root folder
+- From the root dorectpru

 ```
 run npm start